Fort Custer (Montana): Naming

 Until the post be named officially, in orders from higher authority, it will be known as Big Horn Post, and the military reservation pertaining to it is hereby declared as 20 miles square, the center of which will be the flag-staff, the sides running north, east, south, and west.

 Geo.
 P. Buell, Lieutenant-Colonel Eleventh Infantry, Commanding Post.

 At the Bighorn Post, Lieutenant General Sheridan and Brigadier General Crook deliberated over the status of the forts and what to name them.

 In General Sherman's report to Secretary of War George W. McCrary regarding this matter stated:

 We have discussed the subject of names for the new post I suggested the names of Custer...
 I find General Terry indisposed thus to Honor Genl.
 Custer, ...I think General Sheridan agrees with me, still we dislike to act without General Terry's consent.

 The designation of the post was changed to Fort Custer, pursuant to General Orders, No. 101, Headquarters of the Army, Adjutant General's Office, November 8, 1877.

 History

 Most of the Native Americans in the vicinity had been confined to reservations, when the fort was built.
 The Second Cavalry Regimental Headquarters, Band, and Companies C, D, K, and M were stationed at Fort Custer first in November 1877, along with Companies B, C, F, and H of the 11th Infantry.
 The fort supplied troops for some of the Plains campaigns, including the Bannock War.

 Custer battlefield

 It was from Fort Custer that Captain George K. Sanderson, Company C, Eleventh Infantry, was sent to the Custer battlefield to police and rebury any exposed remains in April 1879.

-Then on January 28, 1881, Lieutenant Charles F. Roe and Troop M, Second Cavalry, left Fort Custer for the battle-field on the Little Big Horn River, in charge of the materials for the monument to be erected to the officers and men who fell in that action.
+Then on January 28, 1881, Lieutenant Charles Francis Roe and Troop M, Second Cavalry, left Fort Custer for the battle-field on the Little Big Horn River, in charge of the materials for the monument to be erected to the officers and men who fell in that action.